 As with any herb, a serious allergic reaction is possible.
 If you are allergic to mustard seed or sesame seeds you may be allergic to chia seed.

 Don't eat chia seeds if you are pregnant or breastfeeding because they might not be safe for you or your child.
 Chia seeds contain a high amount of alpha linolenic acid.
 Some studies show a link between high amounts of this acid and prostate cancer so don't eat Chia seeds if you suffer from prostate cancer or are at a high risk for that disease.
 Chia seeds can also interfere with high blood pressure medication and blood thinners.
 Also you would be wise to avoid chia seed if you have braces.

 Chia seed is available in supplement form as PURISALV CHIAReturn to the Herb List.

 For questions and answers about the side effects of herbs see the Herb Forum

 If you find this page useful share it with others.
 Use the form below to add a side effect not listed or comments about chia seeds.
 Please note that all addresses are held confidential.

 Thanks for stopping by.

 This consumer advocate website is protected by copyright © 2012 Askdocweb, Inc. All Rights Reserved.
 This is a layman's report on chia seeds and is not intended to replace discussions with a health care provider.
 Do not use the information on this forum as a substitute for your doctor's advice.
 Always consult your doctor before taking any drug and follow your doctor's directions.
-Source material: Food and Drug Administration, Medline, Physician's Desk Reference, and the largest community of people in the world, those who are concerned about side effects and healthcare.
+Source material: U.S. National Library of Medicine, Food and Drug Administration, Medline, Physician's Desk Reference, and the largest community of people in the world, those who are concerned about side effects and healthcare.